BobWritesCode/server-directory-website/README.md

 ![Forgotten Password page](./README_Images/site_forgotten_password.png)
 </details>

 At some point a user will forget their password.
-So I have made sure included within the project is a forgotten password function.
+So, I have made sure included within the project is a forgotten password function.

-Taking advantage of the Django auth_views class, we can do this with relative ease, assuming that emailing has beet set up
+Taking advantage of the Django AUTH views class, we can do this with relative ease, assuming that emailing has been set up.

 The use will see a password reset confirmation page, to let them know that request has been accepted.